 Access Road

 The registered proprietors shall provide details of an all-weather access road from the property boundary to the proposed development.
-The access road will need to be constructed to 4m wide, 100mm thick pavement with 1m wide clear verges either side and incorporate a causeway crossing.
+The access road will need to be constructed to 4m wide, 100mm thick pavement with 1m wide clear verges either side and incorporate a causeway crossing in accordance with Figure 16 of the Statement of Environmental Effects dated 27 October 2021.
 All works are to be in accordance with Council’s ‘Engineering Requirements for Development’ and NSW Rural Fire Service ‘Planning for Bushfire Protection’ to serve the proposed development.

 The plans submitted in association with the CC application are to demonstrate compliance with this requirement.
 The plans are to be approved by the Certifier as satisfying this requirement prior to the issue of a CC.